 Can you still drive and ride along the scenic byway?

-Yes!
-Illinois Route 100 between Alton and Grafton is currently open.
+No. The scenic byway between Alton and Grafton is currently closed.

-Are the events schedule for this weekend still happening?
+Are the events scheduled for this weekend still happening?

 Is it okay to plan a trip?
 Will the businesses be open?